 The React table ecosystem offers solutions for every use case, from lightweight headless libraries to full-featured enterprise solutions.
 By understanding the strengths and trade-offs of each approach, you can choose the library that best fits your project's needs.
 Whether you're building a simple data display or a complex enterprise application, the rich ecosystem of React table libraries provides the tools you need to succeed.

 For deeper insights into specific aspects of React tables, explore the conference talks referenced throughout this article.
-These presentations from industry experts offer both theoretical understanding and practical implementation guidance for your next project.
+These presentations from industry experts at GitNation conferences offer both theoretical understanding and practical implementation guidance for your next project.
 The combination of core table functionality, performance optimization techniques, and modern patterns ensures that React table libraries will continue to evolve and meet the growing demands of web development.